 | Business | Teams with brand consistency needs | Yes, for teams of 3+ |

-Grammarly Free catches the errors that matter: spelling, basic grammar, punctuation, and a useful tone indicator.
+Grammarly Free catches the errors that matter most: spelling, basic grammar, punctuation, and a useful tone indicator.
 It works across every platform you already use.
-There is no friction to getting started, and the free version alone puts you ahead of most people.
+There’s no friction to getting started, and the free version alone puts you ahead of most people.

 Grammarly Premium adds the layer that matters if you publish professionally: full-sentence rewrites, clarity suggestions, vocabulary enhancement, and the plagiarism checker.
 For a blogger producing three articles a week, $12/month is easily justified by the time saved on editing passes alone.